vince0169/Docker/README.md

 The goal is to produce the Dockerfile and the docker-compose to deploy this application.
 Finally we will deploy a private registry and store the built images.

-So in my repository you will find my Dockerfile, my docker-compose file and a cheat sheet which contains all the commands needed to build this project
+So in my repository you will find my Dockerfile, my docker-compose file and a cheat sheet which contains all the commands needed to build this project.

 You will find below the full statement proposed by Eazy-training :